-But if we thought that his speech was on the right path we were mistaken.
+But if we thought that he was on the right path with his speech, then we were mistaken.

-The speech fog continued.
-President Dos Santos’ speech went further with an 81-word sentence designed to lose any audience.
-Hard on the ears.
+Because he continued with his Angolan speech fog.
+So, President Dos Santos went further with an 81-word sentence designed to lose any audience.
+Very hard on the ears.

 Passive speech forms added to the fog: